 “There will be an element of difficulty in this,” Votel acknowledged.
 “Of the easier initiatives, on a scale from one to 10, this is still an 8.5 to 9,” the former CENTCOM chief said.
 “These are not natural things for these countries to cooperate on.”

-Experts say one workaround for the intel-sharing problem would be for CENTCOM to set up fusion cells, or centers in which local military officials share their air defense and other intelligence with American military personnel, who then translate it into recommended actions neighboring countries can take to thwart an impending attack.
+Bilal Saab, senior fellow and director of MEI's Defense and Security Program, said one possible workaround for the intel-sharing problem could be for CENTCOM to set up fusion cells, or centers in which local military officials share their air defense and other intelligence with American military personnel, who then translate it into recommended actions neighboring countries can take to thwart an impending attack.

 This “hub-and-spoke” model is realistic and is likely one of the options Gen. Kurilla’s staff has in reserve, Votel suggested.
-But it would come at a cost.
+But it could come at a cost.

 “If the US is going to to be the lynchpin, it would put a further demand on some of the air and missile defense forces,” said Becca Wasser, a fellow at the Center for New American Security in Washington, DC.